Counting geodesics on expander surfaces: Introduction

-\begin{itemize} \item In \Cref{sec:effect-mix}, we prove results on effective mixing, and effective multiple mixing, of the geodesic flow on expander surfaces, using a theorem of Ratner.
-The sets for which we prove mixing are ``flow boxes''.
+\paragraph{Outline of proof.} \begin{itemize} \item In \Cref{sec:effect-mix}, we develop some tools for counting closed geodesics using flow boxes.
+We prove effective mixing for flow boxes of the geodesic flow on expander surfaces, using a theorem of Ratner.
+We also state and prove an effective Anosov Closing Lemma, and various other results that will be useful for counting.

 \item In \Cref{sec:effect-prime-geod}, we prove an effective prime geodesic theorem, \Cref{thm:effect-pgt}, for expander surfaces.
 We follow the strategy of Margulis, using the effective mixing result developed in the previous section.